aalto-speech/fin-parl-models/research_diary_gmm.md

 ### 1.4.8.
 Exp H) 1717 h set

-Results for experiment H when run with the cleaned version of the published Kielipankki set (1717 hours).
+Results for experiment H when run with the cleaned version of the published set (1717 hours).
+An older DNN model trained in the research group was used in the cleaning process.
+Thus this cleaned set is dropped later, because the results are not reproducible.

 ```txt
 $ cat exp/h/*/decode*/scoring_kaldi/best_wer